stanfy/submit-to-appstore-objc/README.md

   * Make sure, that you are using production app, check client key and perform successful login/sharing to Fb.
   * Disable **Sandbox** mode for Fb app.
   * If you are using GraphStory, submit them to review, describe steps-to-reproduce and add necessary screenshots.
+  * If you're using `FBSDKAppInviteContent`, make sure that invitation link is pointing to PROD application

 ## App extensions (widgets)